gpetters94/Shades-of-gray-theme/README.md

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userContent.css`

+Note: You should choose the dark style in Firefox to get a consistent dark appearance.

+#### Firefox add-ons

+##### Bookmark search plus 2
 The file `bookmark-search-plus-2.css` contains theme customizations for the very useful add-on *Bookmark search plus 2* ([AMO](https://addons.mozilla.org/firefox/addon/bookmark-search-plus-2) | [Github](https://github.com/aaFn/Bookmark-search-plus-2)).
-Copy this file into your *chrome* directory:
+Copy this file in addition to `userContent.css` into your *chrome* directory:

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/bookmark-search-plus-2.css`

-Note: You should choose the dark style in Firefox to get a consistent dark appearance.
+##### Panorama Tab Groups
+The file `panorama-tab-groups.css` contains theme customizations for the recommended add-on *Panorama Tab Groups* ([AMO](https://addons.mozilla.org/firefox/addon/panorama-tab-groups) | [Github](https://github.com/projectdelphai/panorama-tab-groups)).
+Copy this file in addition to `userContent.css` into your *chrome* directory:

+`~/.mozilla/firefox/<name-of-your-profile>/chrome/panorama-tab-groups.css`

+Note: In *Panorama Tab Groups* you can toggle between light and dark theme.
+The Shades-of-gray customizations only take effect with the dark theme.

-#### Inkscape
+### Inkscape

 Original colored icons in Inkscape are hard to identify in dark themes.
 The file `icon.svg` in folder `Inkscape-icons` contains bright icons.
 To use them in Inkscape, the file must be stored in this directory:

 `~/.config/inkscape/icons/icons.svg`

 ## Requirements

 * GTK+ 3.20 or above
 * Pixmap theme engine
 * Murrine theme engine

 ## License:

 GPL-3.0+

 ## Screenshots

 Cinnamon Patina, Gnome Gray,</br>
 Openbox Arch, Xfce4 Cerulean
 <p align="center">